Skip to content

 Building an Ethics Checklist for Your ML Projects

-An ML ethics checklist is a structured review process — like a pull request checklist that ensures every model meets standards for data quality, fairness, interpretability, and deployment safety.
+An ML ethics checklist turns review into a repeatable process: every model gets checked for data quality, fairness, interpretability, and deployment safety before it ships.

 Instructor